How to Hide Call Logs & Keep Your Call History Private

 Apps That Actually Work for Hiding Call Logs

 At first glance, it’s just a news app showing headlines.
-Behind the scenes, it’s a fully hidden chat and call platform (Android and IOS).
+Behind the scenes, it’s a chat and call platform designed with extra privacy controls (Android and IOS).
 You sign in with a username and password plus no phone number or email required.
 Both audio and video calls are encrypted, and nothing shows up in your phone’s Recents.
 Media never saves to your gallery.

-I was testing the app , and made a video call to my partner and he wasn’t using the app at times, so he wasn’t notified about the call, at first I thought it was a glitch but later I go to know that both the parties need to be in the chat window of the app to initiate or receive the calls.
-It’s a clever way to hide your calls completely and you don’t have to worry about surprise calls.
+While testing the app I made a video call to my partner and he wasn’t using the app at times, so he wasn’t notified about the call, at first I thought it was a glitch but later I go to know that both the parties need to be in the chat window of the app to initiate or receive the calls.
+It’s a practical way to keep your app-based calls separate from your regular phone call history and reduce casual access by others who use your phone.
 Both audio and video calls were crystal clear and HD quality.

 The technical side impressed me most.
 All calls route through encrypted internet connections rather than your cellular network.
-That means no cellular call records, no carrier logs, and no traces in your phone’s system call history.
+That means these calls don’t appear in your phone’s regular call history since they use internet calling instead of your carrier dialer.
+Disclosure: We’re associated with DailyNewsTalk.
+It’s included here for transparency, alongside other tools, based on our hands-on testing.

 2. Hide Numbers from Contact List